PicnicSupermarket/dbt-score/README.md

 ## What is `dbt-score`?

-`dbt-score` is a linter for dbt model metadata.
+`dbt-score` is a linter for dbt metadata.

 [dbt][dbt] (Data Build Tool) is a great framework for creating, building, organizing, testing and documenting _data models_, i.e. data sets living in a